How Exmouth in Bloom is funded:

 - The calendars, shopping bags and notelets are on sale at all of our plant sales and contact numbers are displayed in town for people to contact us if they wish to make a purchase at other times.

-- The Town Team with Town Council has funded the local community Swan Project, led by Exmouth in Bloom
+- The Town Team with Town Council has funded the local community Swan Project, led by Exmouth in Bloom and supported by Exmouth Art Group.

 - Marks and Spencer Foodhall has been supportive and appreciative of the EiB floral displays that frame its building.